March 10th 2021

 For the image analysis of processed arrays, the ImageXplorer is to be used.
 ALEX2 images are automatically analysed using MADx’s Raptor analysis software and a report is generated summarising the results for the user.

-ALEX2 is a quantitative method for specific IgE and semi-quantitative method for total IgE.
+ALEX2 is a quantitative ELISA test for specific IgE and semi-quantitative method for total IgE.
 Allergen specific IgE antibodies are expressed as IgE response units (kUA/L), total IgE results as kU/L. MADx’s Raptor analysis software automatically calculates and reports sIgE results (quantitatively) and tIgE results (semi- quantitatively).

 A definitive clinical diagnosis should only be made in conjunction with all available clinical findings by medical professionals and shall not be based on results of a single diagnostic method only.